Biktarvy® (BIC/FTC/TAF)

 Of the 100 participants included in this analysis, 86% experienced AEs of any grade

-(Table 5).
-AEs deemed study drug-related by investigators and occurring in >1 participant included abdominal discomfort (n=3) and transient neutropenia (n=2).3 One participant (7yearold female with a past medical history of anxiety and neuropsychiatric changes) experienced Grade 2 insomnia and anxiety at Week 20; this was considered to be treatment-related by the investigator, and the patient discontinued the study.2 Thirty participants experienced treatment-emergent Grade 3 or 4 laboratory abnormalities, with the most frequent being hematuria (16%).
-Between Weeks 1 and 96, the median change in eGFRSchwartz was 15.5 mL/min/1.73 m2.3 From baseline to Week 48, slight changes in height and weight Z-scores were observed (Table 6).2
+(Table 6).
+AEs deemed study drug-related by investigators and occurring in >1 participant included abdominal discomfort (n=3) and transient neutropenia (n=2).3 One 7yearold female participant with a past medical history of anxiety and neuropsychiatric changes experienced Grade 2 insomnia and anxiety at Week 20; this was considered to be treatment-related by the investigator, and the participant discontinued the study.2 Thirty participants experienced treatment-emergent Grade 3 or 4 laboratory abnormalities, with the most frequent being hematuria (16%).
+Between Weeks 1 and 96, the median change in eGFRSchwartz was 15.5 mL/min/1.73 m2.3

 Cohorts 1 and 2 (n=100)